Board of Directors

 BEc MBA FCPA FAICD

-Member, Audit Committee
+Member, Board Audit Committee

-Term of appointment: July 2022 to current
+Term of appointment: July 2022 to 30 June 2028

 Ms Fiona Pearse has extensive commercial and financial expertise gained from a long executive career at global companies BHP Billiton and BlueScope Steel.
 She has subsequently served on over 10 boards spanning ASX-listed, private, large government, and high-profile not-for-profit boards.
 Her experience covers a broad range of industries, including technology, financial services, heavy industrial, utilities and health.